-You will learn how to examine patients who are relying on you as their primary source of medical care.
-You will also be working closely with upperclassmen, faculty, and students from across Downstate colleges.
+You will learn how to examine patients who rely on you for their primary source of medical care.
+You will also be working closely with upperclassmen, faculty, and students from across SUNY Downstate colleges.
 All volunteer students at the Brooklyn Free Clinic are enrolled in a non-credit elective through the registrar office.
 Upon completion of all requirements, a notice of elective completion is made to the student’s academic record.

 Interested student volunteers MUST attend our orientation which is scheduled bi-annually and register for the lottery.